olgabot/awesome-expectations/README.md

   > - we run quite a bit of training in data-intensive biology.
   > - we coordinate training and communication for the NIH-funded Data Commons Pilot Phase.
   > - the lab is located at the University of California, Davis in the School of Veterinary Medicine.

+* Coelho, Luis Pedro at the Fudan University (Shanghai, China).
+[Lab Website](http://big-data-biology.org/).
+[Lab Manual](http://big-data-biology.org/manual/).
+[Twitter](https://twitter.com/luispedrocoelho).
+  > We are interested both in developing novel computational methods and in
+  > applying them to large scale problems.
+Our focus is on the _global
+  > microbiome_ and in exploiting publicly available data to gain understanding
+  > into microbial ecosystems.
+  >
+  > _Lab motto_: "Ever tried.
+Ever failed.
+No matter.
+Try Again.
+Fail again.
+  > Fail better. — S. Beckett, in other words, **failing is the job**.

 ## Molecular Biology